RamseyInHouse/scut/README.md

 Test pages are compiled from Handlebars templates using [Assemble](http://assemble.io).
 You should do the following:

 - `npm install` to ensure you have all the node modules you need.
 - As you work, run `grunt dev` (which in turn runs both `grunt watch` and `grunt connect`).
-This will make an index of test pages available at `localhost:9000` and your test page available at `localhost:9000/your-file-name.html`.
+This will make an index of test pages available at `localhost:9000/test` and your test page available at `localhost:9000/test/your-file-name.html`.
 While running `grunt dev`, the page will LiveReload when you save changes *if you have [the LiveReload Chrome extension](https://chrome.google.
 - Edit or create a Handlebars template named after the utility in `test/templates/pages/`.
-Add a `title` to the YAML front matter.
+Add a `title` to the YAML front matter (for the sake of the index).
 - Edit or create an SCSS stylesheet named after the utility in `test/style/scss/tests/`.

 Look at the existing tests for examples.